-I consult with all members of the Stanford scientific research community on improving research data management, including understanding and creating data management plans, organizing and backing up your research data, assigning metadata to enable future discovery, and preserving your data for long-term access.
-In particular, I assist with the preservation of research data in the Stanford Digital Repository and providing DOI services to the campus.
-I am the DMPTool Product Owner and am actively involved with the Carpentries non-profit organization as a member of the Executive Council, a certified instructor trainer, a certified instructor, and the point person for Stanford Libraries' membership with the organization.
+I consult with all members of the Stanford scientific research community on research data management and data sharing.
+In particular, I assist members of the Stanford community with the preservation of research data and other research products in the Stanford Digital Repository and providing DOI services to the campus.
+I am actively involved with the Carpentries non-profit organization as a member of the Executive Council, a certified instructor trainer, a certified instructor, and the point person for Stanford Libraries' membership with the organization.
 Visit the Data Management Services web site to find out more.

 - Ph.D., Molecular Biophysics and Biochemistry, Yale University

 - M.Phil., Molecular Biophysics and Biochemistry, Yale University